waocats/crabgo/src/doc/src/reference/specifying-dependencies.md

 ```

 All three of these crates have the package name of `foo` in their own
-`Cargo.toml`, so we're explicitly using the `package` key to inform Cargo that
+`Crabgo.toml`, so we're explicitly using the `package` key to inform Crabgo that
 we want the `foo` package even though we're calling it something else locally.
 The `package` key, if not specified, defaults to the name of the dependency
 being requested.